 It is illegal for employers to discriminate based on an individual's religious customs.
-Businesses are required to reasonably accommodate an employee's religious beliefs, as long as doing so doesn't have excessive negative consequences for the employer.
+Businesses are required to make reasonable accomodation of an employee's religious beliefs, as long as doing so doesn't have excessive negative consequences for the employer.

 A hostile work environment is created when harassment or discrimination interferes with an employee’s work performance or creates a difficult or offensive work environment for an employee or group of employees.